bzzlab/guestbook-mven-client/Readme.md

 npm install
 ```

-### Part 2: Create database (if not already exists)
+### Part 2: Add program code for getting and posting data (GET and POST-Request)
 #### Prerequisite
-1. MySQL is installed and running
-2. DataGrip (by Jetbrains) installed

-If one of these prerequisite are not met, then go to the missing lessons on
-http://ict.bzzlab.ch -> Ihr Jahrgang wählen.

-#### Steps
-If guestbookdb does not already exists then ...

-Step 1: Open Datagrip and connect to MySQL

-Step 2: Execute the SQL-Scripts in the directory *sql* in the given order
-*guestbookdb-01.sql, guestbookdb-02.sql, guestbookdb-03.sql*.

-### Part 2: Add program code for getting data (GET-Request)
-#### Prerequisite
-1. MySQL is installed and running
-2. You've Webstrom (by Jetbrains) installed
-3. You've database guestbookdb installed

-If one of these prerequisite are not met, then go to the missing lessons on
-http://ict.bzzlab.ch -> Ihr Jahrgang wählen.
+>The server part (backend) of the guestbook application is completed and fully functional.
+When not, then complete the steps of the [backend-part](https://github.com/bzzlab/guestbook-mven-server#get-started-with-the-guestbook-application).

 #### Steps
 Step 1: Open the project in Webstorm